-lxi.Other variations have 'ugly next to the mouth'.
-It is sometimes suggested that Maloyi was remarkable for his swollen or pouting lips.

-lxii.
-The meaning of this line is that Maloyi did not want the dust of his passing to mingle with that of anyone else.

-lxiii.Simunyane: probably the Munyane river (variant Munuwane) river about 8 km east of present-day Malome.

-lxiv.Hloya: probably Nhloya river about 7km east of present-day Malome.

-lxv.Mchoncwane: hill and surrounding area about 10km east of present-day Malome.

-lxvi.Mngayi (Fakudze): the commander of the Swazi forces who fought the Zulu at the battle of Lubuya in c.1839 (Bonner, Kings, p.44).
+xi.Other variations have 'ugly next to the mouth'.
+It is sometimes suggested that Maloyi was remarkable for his swollen or pouting lips. xii.
+The meaning of this line is that Maloyi did not want the dust of his passing to mingle with that of anyone else. xiii.Simunyane: probably the Munyane river (variant Munuwane) river about 8 km east of present-day Malome. xiv.Hloya: probably Nhloya river about 7km east of present-day Malome. xv.Mchoncwane: hill and surrounding area about 10km east of present-day Malome. xvi.Mngayi (Fakudze): the commander of the Swazi forces who fought the Zulu at the battle of Lubuya in c.1839 (Bonner, Kings , p.44).
 A certain Mngayi led the Swazi in the 'Elephants Battle' during the regency of Tsandile; this may have been Mngayi Fakudze (SWOHP, Bonner series, Maboya Fakudze, 23,26,31-1970).
-In the J.S.A. vol.1 appendix 1 (p.360) there is a reference to a person called 'Mngayi' who functioned as Somhlolo's chief indvuna. {I}{E} lxvii.Sonyezane Dlamini: son of Mbukwane (regent of Mswati) was important military commander.
-He was placed in charge of the southern tip of the eSinceni hills by Somhlolo, and was responsible for killing Dingane in the Nyawo territory (Kings, pp.33,44).
-He was killed in a skirmish with the Zulu following the battle of Lubuya in 1839 (Jones, Biog., p.184).

-lxviii.Mzubase: present-day indvuna amongst the Hlanze people at Sicilweni (see endnotes lv, liv).

-lxix.Nhlabatsi: the Nhlabatsi chiefdom lies immediately west of that of the Mamba.
+In the J.S.A. vol.1 appendix 1 (p.360) there is a reference to a person called 'Mngayi' who functioned as Somhlolo's chief Indvuna . {I} {E} xvii.Sonyezane Dlamini: son of Mbukwane (regent of Mswati) was important military commander.
+He was placed in charge of the southern tip of the estinceni hills by Somhlolo, and was responsible for killing Dingane in the Nyawo territory ( Kings , pp.33,44).
+He was killed in a skirmish with the Zulu following the battle of Lubuya in 1839 (Jones, Biog. , p.184). xviii.Mzubase: present-day indvuna amongst the Hlanze people at Sicilweni (see endnotes lv, liv). xix.Nhlabatsi: the Nhlabatsi chiefdom lies immediately west of that of the Mamba. xx.Fanaza: xxi.Makati: xxii.Pholile Mamba: a recalcitrant brother of Maloyi who challenged his authority and was killed. xxiii.Ngwenyama: according to Matsebula, Ngwenyama was a son of Dlamini III ( History (new edition), chart opposite p.18).
+Ngwenyama is also a itle applied to the Swazi king, meaning 'the lion'.